PrettyR/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-9. John Doe.
-I will write a script that sets the mode of a file to the requirements of the question.
+10. Look in the mirror.
+I will write a scipt that sets the mode of one file to look exactly like the other.